Support

 2.2 What is a Declaration of Honor, and is there a template?

-The Declaration of Honor is the document you’re required to upload to apply for any internship vacancy you want to apply for.
+The Declaration of Honor is the document you’re required to upload to apply for each internship position you apply for.
 It confirms that you have informed and obtained the authorisation for that internship from your PI/Project coordinator/employers.

 You must upload a signed Declaration of Honor for each application you submit.